Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical characterisation of multiscale fluctuations in the CosmicFlows-4 volume

-Finally, we analyze the distribution of density increments $\Delta \rho$ (in units of the mean density) at two spatial separation scales, $49\,h^{-1}\mathrm{Mpc}$ and $146\,h^{-1}\mathrm{Mpc}$.
-These two scales lie within the scaling interval identified in Figure~\ref{structdensity}, where the scaling behaviour is particularly well defined.
-Figure~\ref{IncrementsDensity} shows that, at both $49$ and $146\ h^{-1}\mathrm{Mpc}$, the PDFs of the density increments are clearly non-Gaussian, yet essentially symmetric.
-Indeed, for $|\Delta \rho| \gtrsim 2$, the decay of the PDFs is significantly slower than that of a normal distribution, for which the graph in semi-log representation would follow an inverted parabolic shape.
-The core of the distributions, however, is reasonably well described by a Lévy-stable law with skewness $\beta \approx 0$ and location parameter $\mu \approx 0$, while the tails remain extended but significantly less populated than those of a pure Lévy-stable distribution.
-An apparent convergence toward Gaussian behavior is also observed at the larger scale: from $49\ h^{-1}\mathrm{Mpc}$ to $146\ h^{-1}\mathrm{Mpc}$, the stability parameter $\alpha$ increases from $\sim 1.2$ to $\sim 1.6$, together with a simultaneous increase of the scale parameter $\sigma$.
-Naturally, these numerical values remain dependent on the scaling of the density field, which, as previously noted, is affected by curvature effects that make the effective scaling range relatively short or questionable.
+We next analyse the distribution of density increments $\Delta \rho$ (in units of the mean density) at two spatial separation scales, $49\,h^{-1}\mathrm{Mpc}$ and $146\,h^{-1}\mathrm{Mpc}$.
+These two scales lie within the scaling interval identified in Figure~\ref{structdensity}, where the scaling behaviour is best defined.
+Figure~\ref{IncrementsDensity} shows that, at both $49$ and $146\ h^{-1}\mathrm{Mpc}$, the probability density functions (PDFs) of the density increments are markedly non-Gaussian, yet essentially symmetric.
+For $|\Delta \rho| \gtrsim 2$, the decay of the PDFs is significantly slower than that of a normal distribution, for which the graph in a semi-log representation would follow an inverted parabolic shape.
+The core of the distributions, however, is well described by a Lévy-stable law with skewness $\beta \approx 0$ and location parameter $\mu \approx 0$, while the tails remain extended but significantly less populated than those of a pure Lévy-stable distribution.
+A progressive convergence towards Gaussian behaviour is also observed at the larger scale: from $49\ h^{-1}\mathrm{Mpc}$ to $146\ h^{-1}\mathrm{Mpc}$, the stability parameter $\alpha$ increases from $\sim 1.2$ to $\sim 1.6$, together with a simultaneous increase in the scale parameter $\sigma$.
+These numerical values remain dependent on the scaling of the density field, which, as previously noted, is affected by curvature effects that make the effective scaling range relatively short and of questionable significance.

-Although the cores of the density-increment PDFs are reasonably well described by symmetric Lévy-stable laws, the apparent deficit of probability mass in the far tails relative to a pure Lévy-stable distribution should be interpreted with caution.
-It cannot be excluded that, over a broader dynamical range than currently resolved, the empirical tails might still be compatible with a Lévy-stable behaviour.
-In the present reconstruction, the observed PDFs are simultaneously more populated than a Gaussian distribution and less populated than an ideal Lévy-stable law, suggesting a tempered heavy-tailed structure.
+Although the cores of the density-increment PDFs are reasonably well described by symmetric Lévy-stable laws, the apparent deficit of probability mass in the far tails relative to a pure Lévy-stable distribution must be interpreted with caution.
+It cannot be excluded that, over a broader dynamical range than is currently resolved, the empirical tails might still be compatible with Lévy-stable behaviour.
+In the present reconstruction, the observed PDFs are simultaneously heavier than a Gaussian distribution and lighter than an ideal Lévy-stable law, suggesting a tempered heavy-tailed structure.